TramHammer/weather-nfty/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-1. Update `main.js` to the correct ntfy topic that you are subscribed to
+1. Update `main.js`
+   1. `lat` - This should be the latitude of the location - should be rounded to the 4th decimal place
+   2. `long` - This should be the longitude of the location - should be rounded to the 4th decimal place
+   3. `topic` - This should the nfty topic link in full
+   4. `retryAttempts` - This should be the amount of times that it should attempt to load the API(please use reasonable values)
-2. Update node-chron to push notifications when you want to
+   5. Update node-chron to push notifications when you want to
-3. Update your location in the `location` variable
 4. Run
    ```sh
    docker run --rm -d -p 5001:5001/tcp weatherntfy:latest